keygen-sh/keygen-api/README.md

 bundle exec rake db:seed
 ```

-To seed the database with sample data, run:
+To seed the database with sample data, run (takes about an hour):

 ```bash
 bundle exec rake db:seed:development